arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

     - \usepackage{bm}
     - \newcommand*\mean[1]{\bar{#1}}
 ---
-This is my personal cheatsheet for statistics.
-It is far from being a complete introduction.
+This is my personal cheatsheet and tutorial for statistics.
+It is far from being a complete introduction, the main goal is to have a centralized resource where one can quickly remember or access more detailed resources.
+Many paragraphs are excerpts from the linked Wikipedia articles in the associated section.
 $$
     \def\mean#1{\bar #1}
     \DeclareMathOperator{\EV}{\mathbb{E}}